 1. At time of application:

-Faculties or Departments currently receiving funding must submit a progress report with their next application in March 2018 in order to be considered for further funding in the next 2-year round (2018-19 and 2019-20).
-This report will outline training delivered to date, a breakdown of expenditures made, an evaluation of the program's success, and a description of adjustments to the program based on feedback collected.
-A reporting template is included in the Application Form.
+Departments currently receiving funding and wanting to re-apply must submit an Evaluation Report with their application, due May 28, 2020, in order to be considered for further funding in the next 2-year round (2020/21 and 2021/22).
+This report will outline training delivered to date with a focus on evaluation of the program's success, and plans for adjustments to the program based on feedback collected.
+An Evaluation Report template is included in the Application Form.

 2. At mid-point (i.e. at the conclusion of 1st year):

 Funding is released one year at a time.
-At the end of Year 1 (2016-17) of the 2-year cycle, the unit must submit a progress report to the Provost Office by June 15th, 2017.
-The report will be reviewed by the Adjudication Committee before the second-year of funding (2017-18) can be released.
+At the end of Year 1 (2020/21) of the 2-year cycle, the unit must submit a progress report (May 2021).
+The report will be reviewed by the Adjudication Committee before the second-year of funding can be released.